 Customize with Page Builders

-Another popular way of customizing your WordPress website is to use one of the builders available for WordPress sites.
-WordPress has its own built in page builder called Gutenberg.
-Third party page builders include Beaver Builder and Elementor.
+Another popular way of creating a custom WordPress website is to use one of the builders available for WordPress sites.
+WordPress has its own built-in page builder called Gutenberg.
+You can also use third-party page builders such as Beaver Builder and Elementor.

-These tools make it incredibly easy to customize the appearance of your website.
-A drag and drop editor is included in all of them allowing you to move components around the page as well as change things like colors, font sizes and styles and a whole lot more without touching a line of code.
+These tools make it incredibly easy to personalize the appearance of your website.
+A drag and drop editor is included in all of them allowing you to move components around the page as well as change things like colors, font sizes and styles, and a whole lot more without touching a line of code.